smspezzano/slowest_lab/README.md

 I suggest you start by optimizing the user page.
 Go to /users/5, look at the logs created by that, and bring it down to below 100ms.
 Right now the dashboard will take around 90 seconds, so save the dashboard for last.

-You'll need to paginate some excessive queries also.
+You will need to paginate some excessive queries also.
 I suggest using kaminari.